 - Mr. Money Mustache.
 The OG of early retirement is a voice of reason in the mad world of personal finance.

 - Paul Graham’s essays.
 Not a newsletter whatsoever.
 You can’t even subscribe.
 But it’s worth a regular visit to see if there are new essays.

 Kim’s Picks for Best Email Newsletters

 Chris and I love training outdoors and working out with natural, functional movements.
 And I love GMB’s weekly newsletters because they give me little doses of inspiration on those topics.

 Their emails are short, written in a fun and casual tone, and great for anyone who wants to improve their mobility and strength, in natural and uncomplicated ways.
 If you like them as much as me and want more, GMB has a successful podcast, blog, and YouTube channel with lots more free resources and content (and paid courses, too).

 Word of the Day

-The Word of the Day from Dictionary.com may not be a panacea for my poor vocabulary, but it’s a start.
+The word of the day from Merriam-Webster may not be a panacea for my poor vocabulary, but it’s a start.
 Its daily newsletter is idoneous for people with short attention spans like myself.
 And, with assiduity, in a couple of years, I should be unbeatable at Bananagrams, Scrabble, and Balderdash.